trevorbye/ProcessSimToolkit/README.md

 In order to determine if run size for the model is sufficient, we can toggle the mean stabilization plot.
 A simple visual method of determining optimal run size is tracking an output statistic (typically mean or standard deviation), and monitoring when it stops experiencing significant changes.
 The differences are small between each run, but by ensuring stability of an output statistic, you can ensure your model has experienced all possible extreme behaviors and events.

-To toggle this plotting capability, modify the `mean_stabilization_tracking` parameter and set to `True` (this will override and turn of the histogram plot).
+To toggle this plotting capability, modify the `mean_stabilization_tracking` parameter and set to `True` (this will override and turn off the histogram plot).
 Additionally, increase the runs to 500 to track a longer run duration.
 Run the model again and live plotting will begin:

 ```python
 sim = SimApplication(start_time, end_time, 500, server_queue_wrapper_list,